Mutter, der Mann mit dem Koks ist da

 "Mutter, der Mann mit dem Koks ist da" is a song by T»MA a.k.a.
 Falco.
 It was originally released as a single in early 1996.

 The song was later included on Falco's 1998 album Out of the Dark (Into the Light) (released posthumously).

 Background and writing

 The song is credited to Peter Hoffmann, Franz Plasa, White Duke, and Edgar Höfler.
 It is based a late 19th century song of the same name about a street vendor, only in Falco's version the vendor is a drug dealer who sells cocaine.

 Commercial performance

-The song reached no. 3 in Austria and no. 11 in Germany.
+The song reached number 3 in Austria and number 11 in Germany.